My Quiet Kitchen

 How to Make Vegan Taco Meat

-overhead shot of walnuts and taco seasoning spices in food processor.
+Pulsing walnuts and taco seasoning blend in a food processor.

 Serving Suggestions